jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 It is not generally advisable to migrate from on-prem enterprise VDI solutions (like Citrix/VMWare) into pure AVD solution as VDI team familiar with Citrix/VMWare products will be probably missing some features and tools they are used to and they might hit some feature limits quickly.
-This can create push back from the adoption point of view, constant feature set comparison debates and failure of the project, which could have done differently.
+This can create push back from the adoption point of view, constant feature set comparison debates and failure of the project, which could have been done differently.

 Unless the use case is about smaller greenfield environments (less than 1000 VMs/less than 1000 Users) with skilled team with DevOps practices you should almost always think about using AVD with some 3rd party products or Microsoft DaaS solutions as described in other sections this article.